Federated Learning of Cohorts: Testing

 Google began testing FLoC in the Chrome 89 released in March 2021 as a replacement for third-party cookies, which Google plans to stop supporting in Chrome by mid-2023.
 (Initially Google announced plans to remove third-party cookies by late 2021, then postponed it to early 2022, and then to 2023 due to delay of FLoC technology.)
 The initial trial turned on FLoC for 0.5% of Chrome users across 10 countries: the United States, Australia, Brazil, Canada, India, Indonesia, Japan, Mexico, New Zealand and the Philippines.
 Users were automatically placed in the trial and were not notified, but could opt out by turning off third-party cookies.
 Furthermore, site administrators could disable FLoC and opt out from interest calculation via a Feature-Policy header.
 The initial trial did not include users in the United Kingdom or the European Economic Area due to concerns about legality under the area's privacy regulations.

 FLoC shutdown

 In July 2021, Google suspended development of FLoC; Chrome 93, released on August 31, 2021, became the first version which rendered FLoC feature void, but did not remove the internal programming.
 Chrome 100, released on March 29, 2022, removed most of old FLoC code.

 Topics API

 On January 25, 2022, Google officially announced it had ended development of FLoC APIs and proposed a new Topics API to replace it.
-This API would use three weeks of the browser's history to identify user interests based on defined topics.
-Participating websites could then call this API to get three topics which could be used to tailor advertising.
+This API would use three weeks of the browser's history to identify user interests based on defined topics (referred to as "IAB Content Taxonomy").
+Participating websites could then call this API to get three topics (items from "IAB Content Taxonomy") which could be used to tailor advertising.
 Developers of the Brave web browser called Topics API a "rebranding [of] FLoC without addressing key privacy issues.
+On Oct 17, 2025, Google published a blog post deprecating most of Privacy Sandbox technologies, including Topics API.

+From February to April 2026, Google engineers were prototyping yet another API based on "IAB Content Taxonomy".
+Originally the functionality was referred to as "Taxonomy API" until being renamed to "Classifier API".
+Under the new scheme, Chrome would get a new API which would take some free-form text as input and output IAB Taxonomy labels and associated confidences for it.
+The On April 19 2026, Google engineer stated the API is "no longer pursued due to insufficient signals of interest".

+In June of 2026, Google Chrome 150 became the first Google Chrome version to disable Topics API and associated controls in settings for majority of users.